Some Tax Debt is Dischargeable in Bankruptcy

-Many clients come to see us with a tax issue and a myriad of other debt.
-We file a Chapter 7 bankruptcy case for them and discharge as much of the debt as we can, including IRS debt.
+Many clients come to see Ms. Shank with a tax issue and a myriad of other debt.
+She files a Chapter 7 bankruptcy case for them and discharges as much of the debt as she can, including IRS debt.
 The remaining non-discharged debt is either negotiated down through an Offer in Compromise or a subsequent Chapter 13 case (also known as a “Chapter 20”) in which the only debt paid is the non-discharged taxes.
-We can also pay and thereby discharge any IRS liens through this process as well.
+Ms. Shank can also pay and thereby discharge any IRS liens through this process as well.

-The law firm of Erin B. Shank works closely with a local CPA who works with our clients who have unfiled tax returns and through the Offer in Compromise process.
-The benefit of having both a local CPA and a local attorney representing you together as you address your tax problems is a unique characteristic of the services we offer at Erin B. Shank, P.C.
+The law firm of Erin B. Shank works closely with a local CPA who works with clients who have unfiled tax returns and through the Offer in Compromise process.
+The benefit of having both a local CPA and a local attorney representing you together as you address your tax problems is a unique characteristic of the services offered at the law firm of Erin B. Shank, P.C.

 If you owe the IRS money, please do not think that a financial solution is impossible.
 See us for a free consultation and let us help you discover your road to a fresh financial start.
 Erin can explore your options as you go about the business of finally resolving your IRS debt.